 Joint ownership is governed by Grant Agreement Article 16.4 and its Annex 5, Section Ownership of results, with the following additions:

-[Option 1:]

 Unless otherwise agreed:

-each of the joint owners shall be entitled to use their jointly owned Results for non-commercial research and teaching activities on a royalty-free basis, and without requiring the prior consent of the other joint owner(s).
+each of the joint owners shall be entitled to use their jointly owned Results for non-commercial research and teaching activities that are in scope of non-economic activities as defined under the state aid legislation of the European Union, on a royalty-free basis, and without requiring the prior consent of the other joint owner(s).

 each of the joint owners shall be entitled to otherwise Exploit the jointly owned Results and to grant non-exclusive licenses to third parties (without any right to sub-license), if the other joint owners are given: (a) at least 45 calendar days advance notice; and (b) fair and reasonable compensation.